garrandall/popular-music-data/tracks/throw-ya-gunz-onyx.md

 Cause they can burn in hell shit for all that I care Beware the bald head the dread said is they fear Stick-up's assassin, traction new reaction
-These fuckin niggaz shoulda made the All Madden
+These fuckin niggas shoulda made the All Madden
 Onyx is wreckin shit, slip slide step quick
  Infinite that gets crashed like a rented
 The shit they write is black and white; well mines got mad color